Surfferdan/Net-Box-360/readme.md

-# Net-Box-360,is A fan-made project bringing an Xbox 360-inspired dashboard, gaming, and social experience to the web.
+# Net-Box-360,is A fan-made project bringing an Xbox 360-inspired dashboard gaming and social experience to the web

 This project includes work inspired by DashX360, a fan-made recreation of the Xbox 360 Metro Dashboard for Windows.